 Why do I write?
 Why do you read?
 Is it to be entertained, to learn about other ways of life, to explore new ideas and worlds – to live more widely than you could in a single lifetime?
 Those are some of the reasons why I write.
-But there is one more – to illuminate the forgotten lives of women who have contributed so significantly to our world today.
+But there is one more – to illuminate the forgotten lives of women who have made significant contributions to our world.

 You’ll find some of their lives depicted in my books described below.